 ACP and ASP constantly acquire multiple sources of funding to establish and maintain its interconnected research and education program.
 The larger share of financial aid is for indirect support, attracted by ACP's principal scientists through many different competitive third-party funding schemes.
-Particularly, and on behalf of all colleagues, the authors wish to acknowledge financial support by the German Research Society (DFG) within the Collaborative

-Research Centers (CRC) TR7, TR18 and within the International Research Training Group (IRTG) 2101, the European Union within "Photonics4life" (European network of excellence for biophotonics), the German Federal Ministry of Education and Research (BMBF) within the funding schemes "ZIK ultra optics" (Center for Innovation Competence for nanooptics and high-intensity laser physics), "Infectognostics" (public-private research campus on optical technologies in medicine), "3Dsensation" (collaborative research initiative on human-machine-interaction in public-private partnership) and "Phona" (collaborative research initiative on photonic nanomaterials and metamaterials), the Thuringian state government within its two "ProExcellence" initiatives, the Carl Zeiss Foundation within its initiative on structural measures "Abbe School of Photonics", and the German Academic Exchange Service (DAAD) within its graduate scholarship programs.
+Particularly, and on behalf of all colleagues, the authors wish to acknowledge financial support by the German Research Society (DFG) within the Collaborative Research Centers (CRC) TR7, TR18 and the International Research Training Group (IRTG) 2101, the European Union within "Photonics4life" (European network of excellence for biophotonics), the German Federal Ministry of Education and Research (BMBF) within the funding schemes "MaPho - Master education in Photonics", "Lichtwerkstatt - Open photonics innovation", "ZIK ultra optics" (Center for Innovation Competence for nanooptics and high-intensity laser physics), "Infectognostics" (public-private research campus on optical technologies in medicine) and "3Dsensation" (collaborative research initiative on human-machine-interaction in public-private partnership), the Thuringian state government within its two "ProExcellence" initiatives, the Carl Zeiss Foundation within its initiative on structural measures "Abbe School of Photonics", and the German Academic Exchange Service (DAAD) within its graduate scholarship programs.
 Moreover, ASP gratefully receives financial support from more than 20 German photonics companies, as detailed above.